How to Document

 How to build

-To build the documentation, navigate to piconut/doc-src/pn-manuals and invoke make html.
+To build the documentation, navigate to piconut/doc/manuals and invoke make and the doc will be installed in your \(PN_BUILD_DIR.

 To see all available options use make help.